nerdondon/k8s-dcos-demos/README.md

 # Orchestration Demo

 Repo of resources that I used in a presentation to demonstrate the capabilities and benefits of containers and orchestration technologies.
-Just consolidated a lot of examples from various articles and the docs.
+Consolidated a lot of examples from various articles and the docs.

 # Particularly helpful references: